eth-p/gradle-bukkit/README.md

 ## Dependency Functions

 Gradle for Bukkit is capable of automatically resolving common plugin APIs.
 All you need to do is call the function inside the `build.gradle` dependency block.

+### APIs
 The following APIs are supported:

 |API|Function|